matheusbarcc/forum-nest-clean/README.md

 ---

-Thank you for checking out the Forum Application Backend!
+Thank you for checking out the Forum API!
 ```

 Feel free to modify any sections or add additional information as needed!